Hero HF Deluxe kick-start launched in India at Rs. 46,800

 -

 The BS6 Hero HF Deluxe kick-start costs Rs.
 46,800 for the spoked wheel model, while the alloy wheel variant carries a price-tag of Rs.
 47,800.
-At this price point, it is nearly Rs.
+It is nearly Rs.
 10,000 cheaper than the self-start HF Deluxe.